 With the hotspot match question, students are required to drag and drop multiple markers in the correct areas of an image.
 The area can be created by making use of rectangles, circles, and polygons.

-- Click New exercise, fill in a title and click Save.
+- Click New exercise, fill in a name and click Save.

-- Click New question, select Hotspot match and click Save.
+- Click New question and select Hotspot match.